hdjdoxDev/mypack/README.md

 I don't have too much time to make a good documentation of the Library yet, but for sure it is a work in progress and it will be refined.
 Obviously not all the code or the ideas in this framework are mine, some might :).

-It works on a [View - ViewModel - Service] frame, as for UI dart code, Business logic and Storage/APIs interfaces.
+It's highly modular and works on a [View - ViewModel - Service] frame to keep UI dart code, Business logic and Storage/APIs interfaces separated.
-The frame lays [Models] that contains common objects definitions.
+The frame lays [Models] that contains common objects definitions and implementations.

 | Feature | Android | iOS | Linux | macOS |
 | :--- | :---: | :---: | :---: | :---: |